-- (a) a written answer circulated to all members of the Council, or - (b) where the desired information is in a publication of the Council or other published work, a reference to that publication.
+- (a) a written answer circulated to all members of the Council on the day of the meeting, or - (b) where the desired information is in a publication of the Council or other published work, a reference to that publication.

-12.6 Supplementary Question
+12.5 Supplementary Question

 A member asking a question under Rule 12.2 or 12.3 may ask one supplementary question, without notice of the member to whom the first question was asked.
-The supplemental question must arise directly out of the original question or the reply.
+The supplementary question must arise directly out of the original question or the reply.
 Where the reply to the supplemental question cannot conveniently be given orally, a written answer may be circulated to all members of the Council.

-12.7 Time Allotted
+12.6 Time Allotted